FailAcademy/learning/adp-vancouver/_lessons/week-08/02-navigation-and-dependencies.md

 ## Lab Activity

-We've come a long way building out the navigation scheme for our iOS app, but we still haven't added the ability to push scenes onto or pop scenes off of our nested stacks inside of the tab bar.
+We've come a long way building out the navigation scheme for our iOS app, but we still haven't added the ability to push screens onto or pop screens off of our nested stacks inside of the tab bar.

-During today's lab, **focus on fully building out the Schedule scene**, as well as the related Session and Speaker scenes (in that order).
+During today's lab, **focus on fully building out the Schedule screen**, as well as the related Session and Speaker screens (in that order).

 ### Task 1: